Ishansehgal/TARS-Ros2/README.md

 # TARS Robot - ROS2 Humble + MicroROS (ESP32)

+I built this TARS robot using an ESP32.
+Currently it supports the main body only (no arms).
+It uses MicroROS for real-time communication and I have also integrated it with Gazebo simulation to create a digital twin.

 > **Work in Progress** - This branch is under active development.

 ## Demo Videos